Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19: Vehicular Networking Applications and Requirements for Preventing Pandemic Spread

 \subsubsection{UAV-assisted Crowd Monitoring}

-During COVID-19, UAVs have been used to monitor the crowd of people for social distancing, by exploiting their ``bird's-eye-view'' and high flexibility~\cite{uavNews1}.
-Cameras mounted on the UAVs monitor the average social distance in the crowded areas in different cities, allowing the future predictions on the spread of the pandemic, for updating/improving the precautionary measures taken by local authorities.
+During COVID-19, UAVs have been used to monitor the crowd of people for social distancing, by exploiting their ``bird's-eye-view'' and high flexibility~\cite{Amponis2021Nov}.
+The UAVs offer several advantages such as minimizing the human interaction and reaching the inaccessible areas~\cite{Chamola2020May}.
+By combining the usage of UAVs and vehicles, drone-assisted vehicular networks (DAVNs) provide a ubiquitous connection for vehicles by efficiently integrating the communication and networking capabilities~\cite{Shi2018Jan}.
+For instance, cameras mounted on the UAVs monitor the average social distance in the crowded areas in different cities, allowing the future predictions on the spread of the pandemic, for updating/improving the precautionary measures taken by local authorities.
 Here, ML is mostly used for the processing of the image data collected from the cameras of the UAVs to detect and track the individuals, as illustrated in Figure~\ref{fig_UAV_socialDistanceMonitoring}.
 These data are then sent to a cloud data server or a ground data station for model training since ML models require huge parallel processing resources, which cannot be conducted in the UAV hardware.
 Once the ML model is trained, the UAVs are used over a crowded area for social distance monitoring.
 In order to make more accurate predictions, UAVs can be used together with vehicles on the streets to benefit from the multiple sensors in the vehicles, such as cameras, proximity sensors and radars/lidars.
 Furthermore, the usage of vehicles in this scenario can provide additional computing hardware and power capability to improve the battery-limited performance of UAVs.
 Hence, the collected data from the UAV can be sent to a vehicle for data processing to deal with the battery constraints.

 When the vehicular distribution in the cities is sparse in case of a pandemic, especially during a lockdown, UAVs can be integrated into the V2V communication architecture to deliver information about the health status of passengers in the vehicles and path planning.
 In this scenario, UAVs can act as message relays for the communication link between the vehicles, as illustrated in Figure~\ref{fig_UAV_assited_Vehicular}.
 For example, in case of an accident, UAVs may quickly arrive at the incident scene and collect critical information from nearby vehicles.